sklarow/java-appium-android-study/README.md

 # Mobile App Automation Testing Project

 ## Introduction
 This project is designed to automate the testing of the Swag Labs Android application using **Appium, Cucumber, and Java**.
-The framework ensures a **graceful execution of Appium and Appium Server**, supports **emulator and real device testing**, and generates **Cucumber reports** that are published on a GitHub page.
+The framework ensures a **graceful execution of Appium and Appium Server**, supports **emulator** and should support real devices too, and generates **Cucumber reports** that are published on a GitHub page.

 ## Test Execution Report
 The latest test execution report can be found in here: